How The Club Runs

 Shooting

 Our outdoor range is open for shooting year-round during hours of daylight.
-As a club member, with you own equipment, you can come down and shoot whenever you want.
-Note that Under-18s must always be accompanied by a responsible adult.
+As a club member, with your own equipment, you can come down and shoot whenever you want.
+Note that under-18s must always be accompanied by a responsible adult.

-On a Sunday morning you will almost always find the club flag flying and other club members shooting.
-In the summer, Wednesday evenings and Friday afternoon/evenings are also popular times for shooting.
+On Sunday mornings you will almost always find the club flag flying and other club members shooting.
+In the summer, Wednesday evenings and Friday afternoon/evenings are also popular times for club members to gather and shoot.
 Our club committee members are often down at the range at these times and will be happy to give informal help and advice if you want it.
-We have a WhatsApp chat group that you can use to see when others are heading to the range, or let people know you are heading down, if you want to be sociable.
+Use the WhatsApp group to ask when others are heading to the range, or let people know you are heading down, if you want to be sociable.

-Note that Chessington Bowmen also use the range, and you may find their members shooting here too during the week.
-Chessington’s main weekly meeting is on Saturday morning, so we try to avoid shooting then.
+Note that Chessington Bowmen also currently sharing the range, and you may find their members shooting here during the week.
+Chessington’s main weekly meeting is on Saturday mornings, so we try to avoid shooting then.

 Club Equipment

-When you first start out, having completed a beginners’ course, you will probably want to spend some time shooting using club equipment before you take the plunge and buy your own.
-We are happy for beginners to use club bows, arrows and accessories for a few weeks or months after initially joining the club.
-We don’t have a huge inventory of equipment, so we may not be able to give you exclusive use of a bow, and we can’t let you take equipment home.
-But if you come down to the range when a keyholder is present we’ll try to ensure you always have access to the equipment you need to practice and develop your shooting.
-You can use the group WhatsApp to ask if a keyholder is planning to be at the range if you wish to come down and use club equipment.
+Having completed a beginners’ course, you will probably want to continue using club equipment before you take the plunge and buy your own.
+After joining the club, we are happy for beginners to continue using club bows, arrows and accessories for a few weeks or months.
+We may not be able to give you exclusive use of a bow, as we need them for other beginners, and you cannot take equipment home.
+Use the group WhatsApp to ask if a keyholder is planning to be at the range so you can come to the range and use the club equipment to practice.

 Competitions and Tournaments

-Our members regularly participate in tournaments held by other clubs, and the annual calendar of events includes several tournaments at nearby locations that are suitable for archers of all standards, including those just starting out on their archery journey.
+Our members regularly participate in tournaments held by other clubs.
+The Records Officer emails club members with details of nearby tournaments that are suitable for archers of all standards; including those just starting out on their archery journey.

 As a beginner, the idea of an all-day archery tournament might sound intimidating, but they are actually great fun!
-They are not nearly as competitive as you might think, especially when shooting at the shorter distances, where everyone is very sociable and encouraging to each other.
-The club committee will try to keep members informed of any opportunities to compete in local tournaments.
+They are not nearly as competitive as you might think, especially when shooting at the shorter distances, where everyone is very sociable and encourage each other.
+See here for more information on how to prepare for them.

 How the Club is Run